JoeyStanley/real/_posts/2019-08-19-3d-vowel-plots-with-rayshader.md

 <img src="/images/plots/rayshader/spec_points.jpeg" class="rounded"/>

-It may not look like it, but that plot is made up of several hunderd thousand dots.
+It may not look like it, but that plot is made up of several hundred thousand dots.
 With that much data, a PDF would get huge since each dot has to be rendered individually.
 Since they all visually sort of blur together anyway, might as well simplify things and turn it into a 2D-density plot with `geom_raster`.

 ```r
 spec <- ggplot(spec_tall, aes(sample/max(sample) * 0.83, hz)) +